geeksblabla/geeksblabla.com/README.md

       - Episode date, time, duration
       - Episode Title : Facebook live stream episode title.
-      - Tags : At least 1
+      - Tags : At least 1.
+You should stick to the following approach:
+        - For abbrevations: all lowercase i.e: "dev"
+        - For acronyms: all uppercase i.e: "MSS", "UX", "UI", "JS".
+        - For single and composite words: all lowercase i.e: "software engineering", "mobile dev", "career".
+      - category: one of the following: "MSS", "AMA", "career", "dev".
       - isNext : always `false`. `true` means the episode is the next one and should appear on the footer.
       - video : Facebook video id
       - featured : default `false`, `true` will show the episode in the TOP EPISODE home page Section

 ```
 date: 2019-03-28